Wence024/ClassFlow/docs/Backlogs.md

 7. Schedule Postgres upgrade
 8. Review and test all RLS policies with different user roles
 9. Add security testing to CI/CD pipeline

----

-Would you like me to implement any of these recommendations?
-I can start with Priority 1 items to eliminate the critical security gap with the unused registration code.